chrisroos/gds-presentations/gds-smart-answers-developers.md

 ^
 * Smart Answers aren’t just content - each one is a little app
 * Earlier developer involvement
-* Process is very waterfally
+* Process is very waterfall-y
   * Logic docs
     * Up front design
     * Misses the “why” behind the rules